ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 }
 ```

-Now deploy the changes by `sudo nixos-rebuild switch`, and then we can start the helix editor by `helix` command.
+To deploy the changes, run `sudo nixos-rebuild switch`.
+Then start the Helix editor by running the `helix` command.

 ### Add Custom Cache Mirror

-> You can safely skip this section if you don't need to customize the cache mirror.
+> If you don't need to customize the cache mirror, you can safely skip this section.

-To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid building every package locally.
+To speed up package building, Nix provides <https://cache.nixos.org> to cache build results and avoid building every package locally.

-With the NixOS's classic configuration method, other cache sources can be added by using `nix-channel`, but Flakes avoids using any system-level configuration and environment variables to ensure that its build results are not affected by the environment(so the build results are reproducible).
+With the classic configuration method in NixOS, other cache sources can be added using `nix-channel`.
+However, Flakes avoids using any system-level configuration and environment variables to ensure that its build results are not affected by the environment, making the build results reproducible.

-Therefore, to customize the cache source, we must add the related configuration in `flake.nix` by using the parameter `nixConfig`.
-An example is as follows:
+Therefore, to customize the cache source, we must add the related configuration in `flake.nix` using the `nixConfig` parameter.
+Here's an example:

 ```nix
 {